Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 ## Interleaved impurities

-Although very useful, the type of "lossless" refactoring shown earlier only works if the data required by the function can be easily encapsulated within input parameters.
+Although very useful, the type of "lossless" refactoring shown earlier only works if the data required by the function can be easily encapsulated within its input parameters.
 Unfortunately, this is not always the case.

 Often a function may need to dynamically resolve data from an external API or a database, with no way of knowing about it beforehand.
 This typically results in an implementation where pure and impure concerns are interleaved with each other, creating a tightly coupled cohesive structure.